 A landlord must send the appropriate eviction notice to their tenant, warning them that they’re at risk of being evicted or that they’re currently being evicted and must move out.

-The landlord must apply for an Application for Ejectment with the court to officially remove the tenant from the property.
+The landlord must apply for an Application for Ejectment with their local Magistrate Court to officially remove the tenant from the property.

-If the tenant fails to show cause within ten days, the magistrate issues a Writ of Ejectment, and the sheriff serves the Warrant on the tenant.
-If the tenant responds, the eviction lawsuit moves to a trial hearing.
+If the tenant responds with adequate cause, the eviction lawsuit moves to a trial hearing.
 At the hearing, the judge or magistrate decides the case or sets it for a trial by jury.
-Either party can request that the case goes to trial.

-Step 7: The Court Issues the Warrant of Ejectment
+Step 7 – The Court Issues the Writ of Ejectment

 Related Court Forms